 PROVIDE - A Training Compendium on Providing Mothers’ Own Milk in NICU SettingsLearn more

 This open access, evidence-based resource was produced by Rush University Medical Center to help healthcare professionals implement lifesaving mothers’ own milk feeding practices for infants in intensive care worldwide.
-The PROVIDE Training Compendium features 7 categories, please find the links below.
+The PROVIDE Training Compendium features 7 categories.
+Please find the links and the introductory webinar below.

 Mothers’ own milk (MOM) is a vital nutritional and developmental element of every child’s first 1,000 days.
 For preterm and very low birthweight infants in intensive care, MOM feeding can be a lifesaving intervention.
 It supports healthy organ and system development, and helps reduce the risk of serious complications such as infections and necrotising enterocolitis that these vulnerable infants often face.
 The benefits of MOM also extend into adulthood, and have been linked to lifelong protections against chronic illnesses like allergies, diabetes and heart disease.

 To help healthcare professionals bring lifesaving MOM to infants in intensive care worldwide, Rush University Medical Center, with support from the Family Larsson-Rosenquist Foundation, produced PROVIDE – A Training Compendium on Providing Mothers’ Own Milk in NICU Settings.
 Combining decades of research with clinical practice, The PROVIDE Training Compendium includes educational videos and information sheets.

 While there is a substantial body of research showing that a mother’s own milk is the most effective option for greatly improving the health of hospitalised, very low birthweight infants, what was missing was the ‘how to’ take the evidence into effective clinical practices, protocols, information sheets and other strategies to actually increase the use of MOM in this specialised environment.